mautrix/docs/bridges/general/double-puppeting.md

 [matrix-synapse-shared-secret-auth]: https://github.com/devture/matrix-synapse-shared-secret-auth

 ### Appservice method (new)
-**This method is currently only supported on unreleased versions of mautrix-go bridges.**
+**This method is currently only supported on unreleased versions of Go bridges, and in Python bridges using mautrix-python 0.20.1 or higher.**

 This method doesn't log in at all, instead it uses an `as_token` directly with the `user_id` query parameter.
 It should work on all homeserver implementations